aaannalenaaa/mt-exercise-02/README.md

     ./scripts/batch_train.sh

 This will automatically log the different perplexities into individual .csv-files.
-All of them can be combined into one large .csv file using:
+All of them can be combined into one large .csv file.
+After adjusting the respective directory paths use:

     ./scripts/combining_csv.py